epfl-ada/ada-2021-project-apa/README.md

 ## Proposed additional datasets

 We've extracted the members of the US congress from the Biographical Directory of the United States Congress https://bioguide.congress.gov that have been active in last 14 years.
+We use the speaker_attribues.parquet data for getting aliases of the politicians.

 ## Methods